bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-45-saving-systems.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life saves money not from greed or fear, but to create security for yourself and your loved ones while building resources to help others and contribute to positive change.</p>
+<p>Joa saves money not from greed or fear, but to create security for yourself and your loved ones while building resources to help others and contribute to positive change.</p>
 </div>

 <div class="verse">